Rolodophone/nea/report/report.md

 ### Gameplay

 I will be developing an endless running and fighting game that will run on Android, Windows and Linux.
 Essentially, the player will be running and jumping between the ground and a raised platform and tackling various enemies.
-It will be 2D from a side camera perspective (like in most platformer games such as Super Mario Bros).
+It will be 2D from a side camera perspective (like in most platformer games such as Super Mario Bros; see the images in the Prototyping section).
 But unlike Super Mario Bros, there won't be an end point.
 The objective is to make it as far as possible before losing all your health points.

 There will be various different types of enemy, each with noticeably different behaviour.
 For example, there could be one type which has lots of health and tries to block your path, and there could be another type which attacks in large groups and they coordinate to surround you.